moj-analytical-services/user-guidance/source/documentation/get-started.md

 You may have to access Slack differently depending on the IT system you use:

-* if you use DOM1, you can access Slack from a browser or on your desktop by downloading Slack app from the [Company Portal](companyportal:ApplicationId=5b3a3776-9335-4994-b940-edb324794764), or using the mobile app on your work phone (note that slack is blocked on personal devices)
+* if you use DOM1, you can access Slack from a browser or on your desktop by downloading Slack app from the Company Portal (find this by using Windows Search), or using the mobile app on your work phone (note that slack is blocked on personal devices)
 * if you use an MoJ Digital and Technology MacBook, you can access Slack from a browser or using the desktop app.
 You can also access Slack using the mobile app on your personal or work phone
 * if you use Quantum, you will not currently be able to access Slack from your computer, however, you can use it via a browser, mobile app on your personal or work phone